amirchev/OBS-Lyrics/README.md

 - Continue clicking `Advance lyrics` after the end of a song to begin the next prepared song.

 ## That's it
-Please post any bugs or feature requests here to the OBS forum.
+Please post any bugs or feature requests here or to the OBS forum.

 Feel free to make pull requests for any features you implement yourself, I'll be happy to take a look at them.